bookofproofs/bookofproofs.github.io/_sources/history/20th-century/efimov.md

 7. Authored "Problems of Mathematical Analysis," a seminal work on classical analysis that has been used as a reference by mathematicians for over a century.
 8. Established the Efimov Prize, a major award given annually to researchers and teachers of mathematics in Russia.

-Born 31 May1910, Orenburg, Russia.
+Born 31 May 1910, Orenburg, Russia.
 Died 16 October 1982, Moscow, Russia.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Efimov/)